 If you are serious about conversion and playback fidelity, upgrading a cartridge and headshell is the fastest and easiest way to get noticeably better results.

 Audio transmitted over a Bluetooth connection doesn’t sound as good as audio sent over a wired connection.
 However, it gives you the freedom to move your speakers without worrying about a cable.
 As Bluetooth speakers improve in fidelity, so will the transmission of audio from an analog source like a turntable.

 Don’t Need USB?

 All the turntables we tested have a USB connection for converting your vinyl collection to MP3, but if you don’t intend to use the conversion feature, you can get a similarly priced turntable with better peripheral components.
-Here are some of our favorite sub-$300 turntables without a USB output:

 More Audio Conversion Guides: